SumoLogic/sumologic-kubernetes-tools/src/rust/receiver-mock/README.md

   It accepts a list of key value pairs being a label set that the metric sample will have to fullfil in order to be returned.
-  Label values can be ommitted in which case only presence of a particular label will be checked.
+  Label values can be omitted in which case only presence of a particular label will be checked.
   `__name__` is handled specially as it will be matched against the metric name.